In this tutorial, I will show you how to make watercolor paper flowers in two ways.

 I’ll be honest, this paper flower is not in my typical style of paper flower making.
-It’s a bit fussier, it works better hand-cut and it takes a little longer than all my other flower to make.
+It’s a bit fussier, it works better hand-cut and it takes a little longer than all my other flowers to make.
 This is really for my paper flower enthusiasts.

 The concept took weeks to brew in my head.
 It all started with this bouquet of flowers my husband bought for me.
-It was just a small random selection of flowers – a multi-colored rose, some fringed tulips and some buttercups.
+It was just a small random selection of flowers – a multi-colored rose, some fringed tulips, and some buttercups.

 I put them in a vase next to my bathroom sink and as a result, I ended up looking at them every single time I went to the bathroom.
 I was looking at the petals in detail and notice how closely they resembled watercolors.

 It also doesn’t hurt I was on this watercolor binge as of late so I kept thinking about how to make watercolor petals.

 I kept getting stuck on the idea that I would have to paint in watercolors on both sides of petal paper and the constraints of using watercolor paper.

 Fast forward a few weeks later, I had a stack of tracing paper sitting next to my crafting corner.
 I don’t know how I randomly connected the dots.
 I think I was taking a nap and woke up with the idea that I could paint in watercolors, scan it then print it on the tracing paper.
 (Good things happen when you take naps!)